HYLODE/HyUi/log.md

 # Running notes log

+## 2022-05-25 18:40:44
+made generic the names of the functions in main.py this works better for a standalone app that serves 'result' the only thing that changes then is the content of the query

 ## 2022-05-25 07:50:50
 played with great expectations the command line interface and the jupyter notebook style is nice